S3ak/fed-astro/src/pages/en/front-end-frameworks/ca/ca.md

 To apply knowledge of React to build an eCom store.

+## Learning Outcome

+## Knowledge

+The Candidate…

+- has knowledge of industry-relevant JavaScript frameworks, has knowledge of the difference between a library, framework and run-time script engine
+- has knowledge of principles for software architecture and design patterns that frameworks are built on, such as MVC, Event driven architecture etc.
+- is familiar with the possible risks by using less known JavaScript frameworks
+- has insight into his/her own opportunities for work related the JavaScript framework

+## Skills

+The Candidate…

+- can explain his/her choice of JavaScript framework
+- can explain the functionality of the JavaScript framework and the architecture behind the different frameworks, and the reasons for using these frameworks
+- can reflect his/her own choices and use for JavaScript frameworks in the development of digital solutions and adjust it under supervision or in relation to overall development
+- can find and refer to technical information about the JavaScript framework and assess its relevance for each specific project

+## General Competence

+The Candidate…

+- can plan and carry out digital solutions developed with JavaScript frameworks
+- can plan and carry out work with JavaScript frameworks and develop solutions based on specifications
+- can exchange points of view with his/her peers and participate in discussions about the use of JavaScript frameworks in the development of digital solutions

 ## Brief

 The API you are using for this brief is: https://api.noroff.dev/api/v1/online-shop